matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/_hardhat-deploy-local.md

     cd hardhat-example
     ```

-1. Initialize a new Hardhat 3 project with Mocha and Ethers.js.
+1. Initialize a new Hardhat 3 project.
+    You can choose to either use `Mocha` with `Ethers.js` or `Node Test Runner` with `viem`.
     Select `y` to install the dependencies.

     ```bash
     npx hardhat --init